All Products

 rate(container_cpu_cfs_throttled_seconds_total[3m]) * 100 > 25

-CPU usage of pods higher than 85%
+CPU usage of a container replica pod is higher than 85%

 Warning

-sum(irate(container_cpu_usage_seconds_total{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container!="",container!="POD"}[1m])) by (namespace,pod) / sum(container_spec_cpu_quota{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container!="",container!="POD"}/100000) by (namespace,pod) * 100 <= 100 or on() vector(0) >= 85
+(sum(irate(container_cpu_usage_seconds_total{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container!="",container!="POD"}[1m])) by (namespace,pod) / sum(container_spec_cpu_quota{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container!="",container!="POD"}/100000) by (namespace,pod) * 100 <= 100 or on() vector(0)) >= 85

-To specify a pod or namespace, replace pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*" with the actual values.
-To query all pods in the current cluster, delete the filter condition.
+To filter data for a specific pod or namespace, replace pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*" with the actual values.
+To query data for all pods in the cluster, delete this filter condition.

-Memory usage of pods higher than 85%
+Memory usage of a container replica pod is higher than 85%

 Warning

-(sum(container_memory_working_set_bytes{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container !="",container!="POD"}) by (pod,namespace)/ sum(container_spec_memory_limit_bytes{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container !="",container!="POD"}) by (pod, namespace) * 100) <= 100 or on() vector(0) >= 85
+((sum(container_memory_working_set_bytes{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container !="",container!="POD"}) by (pod,namespace)/ sum(container_spec_memory_limit_bytes{pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*",container !="",container!="POD"}) by (pod, namespace) * 100) <= 100 or on() vector(0)) >= 85

-To specify a pod or namespace, replace pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*" with the actual values.
-To query all pods in the current cluster, delete the filter condition.
+To filter data for a specific pod or namespace, replace pod=~"{{PodName}}.*",namespace=~"{{Namespace}}.*" with the actual values.
+To query data for all pods in the cluster, delete this filter condition.

 Description